rkunas/homecloud/README.md

 <img src="http://81.169.224.34:8090/download/attachments/9961474/Bildschirmfoto%202015-07-08%20um%2020.21.29.png?version=1&modificationDate=1436379725233&api=v2"/>

 ##1.
 Folder and Package Explanation:
 ###1.1.
-Folder src
+Folder homecloud-server
-Folder of Homecloud's Main Source
+Homecloud Server where the *.war is created

 ####1.1.1.
 Packages
 - backend: Source of Backend like Save Data to DB
 - common: Source of Backend and Frontend like Model, Entity, Dto's
 - frontend: Source of Frontend like UI Logik

 ###1.2.
+Folder homecloud-eye
+Homcloud Eye is an Tool which records youre webcam and publishs it to the cloud.
+Usefull for survailance.

-Folder db
+###1.3 Folder db
-OrientDB we want to use NoSQL instead of PostgreSQL
+Where going to switch from PostgreSQL DB to a NoSQL Database.

 ##2.
 Features
 ###2.1.
 Current Features:
 - File Browsing